 Four: Buy Meat Wisely

-- Buy in Bulk: Just like I shared before, I try to buy in bulk and when on sale.
+- Buy in Bulk: Buying in bulk is a common frugal grocery savings strategy.
+Just like I shared before, I try to buy in bulk and when on sale.
 I apply these same concepts to meat purchases as well.
 For example, every few weeks, my store will sell pork butt for 99 cents a pound.
 I will get ten pounds for $10, and each week for a few weeks I will make pulled pork to take in my lunches.
 Here is my favorite pulled pork recipe!

 - Check out your local meat locker: My other tip for buying meat is finding a local meat locker, and buying a portion of an animal at a lower cost per pound than at the grocery store.
 You can often buy beef or pork by the pound and pay between $2.50 and $3 per pound for cuts that would cost much more at the grocery store.
 This is how I get great cuts (like ribeye) for super cheap.
 I also love that I know that the meat is raised locally.
 If you don’t have a ton or space to store meat, go in with a friend and split an order.